 Presets & autotune

-Longpipe ships seven model presets covering different speed/quality tradeoffs.
+Longpipe ships five model presets covering different speed/quality tradeoffs.
 The default ('auto') picks one for the user’s hardware automatically.
+All five run a temporal head (ConvGRU) for frame-to-frame stability.

 The presets